Overview

 - Start with

-for bulk jobs; use smaller limits for interactive UIs. - Larger pages → fewer round trips; balance with payload size and client memory.
+limit=30–50for bulk jobs; use smaller limits for interactive UIs. - Larger pages → fewer round trips; balance with payload size and client memory.

 Always drive from the cursor